galaxyproject/training-material/topics/admin/tutorials/k8s-managing-galaxy/tutorial.md

 # Scaling Galaxy

-In Galaxy k8s, there are two containers by default, one web handler and one job handler.
+In Galaxy deployment on Kubernetes, there are two containers by default, one web handler and one job handler.
 We will now look at how these can be scaled.

 > ### {% icon hands_on %} Hands-on: Setting admin user and changing the brand
 >